bg-write/is-your-dog-emo/README.md

 # is your dog emo.

 ## Getting Started:
-*Include a link to my deployed app and any instructions I deem important.
-During my presentation, I need to go to my GitHub and click on this link to share with everyone.*

-###### NOTE: This README.md is a work-in-progress.
-README last updated: 11/16/20
+View deployed app via Surge: https://is-your-dog-emo.surge.sh/

 ### is your dog emo.
 An app that pulls a random genre name string from the Genrenator API and a random dog image from the RandomDog API to answer life's great question: Is your dog emo?
 Maybe your dog is into Dominican Punk Chileno.
 Or Canadian R&B House.
 Let's find out!

-This app was inspired by isthisbandemo.com.
+This app was inspired by [is this band emo](http://isthisbandemo.com/) and [Cap N' Jazz](https://capnjazz.bandcamp.com/album/analphabetapolothology).

 ### Original wireframe:
 ![wireframe](https://i.imgur.com/KysXxtq.png)